irrwahn/irrvuan/README.md

 > list of additional packages to be installed or purged via
 > `apt-get`, or to be configured by `dpgk-reconfigure`.

-* `isolinux`
+* `boot`
-> configuration files used during live image generation
+> boot loader configuration files used during live image generation